xiaoxiae/Robotics-Simplified-Website/docs/resources.md

 ---

 ## Math
-The website uses [MathJax](https://www.mathjax.org/) to render Latex equations.
-It previously used [mathURL](http://mathurl.com/), but it was way more effort to include them, and they weren't interactive.
+The website uses [KaTeX](https://katex.org/) to render Latex equations.

 ## Images
 The images used to illustrate the concepts on this website are modified using [Inkscape](https://inkscape.org/cs/) (free vector graphics editor) and [GIMP](https://www.gimp.org/) (free bitmap graphics editor).
 CAD model images are generated with [Fusion 360](https://www.autodesk.com/products/fusion-360/students-teachers-educators) (free CAD design software, assuming you are a student).
 I also used the [TinyPNG](https://tinypng.com/) website to compress the images.